RusticiSoftware/scormcloud-api-v2-client-ruby/docs/CourseApi.md

 api_instance = RusticiSoftwareCloudV2::CourseApi.new

-course_id = "course_id_example" # String | A unique identifier your application will use to identify the course after import.
+course_id = 'course_id_example' # String | A unique identifier your application will use to identify the course after import.
 Your application is responsible both for generating this unique ID and for keeping track of the ID for later use.

 opts = {
   may_create_new_version: false, # BOOLEAN | Is it OK to create a new version of this course?
 If this is set to false and the course already exists, the upload will fail.
 If true and the course already exists then a new version will be created.
 No effect if the course doesn't already exist.
-  file: File.new("/path/to/file.txt"), # File | The zip file of the course contents to import.
+  file: File.new('/path/to/file.txt'), # File | The zip file of the course contents to import.
-  postback_url: "postback_url_example" # String | An optional parameter that specifies a URL to send a postback to when the course has finished uploading.
+  postback_url: 'postback_url_example' # String | An optional parameter that specifies a URL to send a postback to when the course has finished uploading.
 }

 begin
   #Upload a course and start an import job for it.
-  result = api_instance.create_upload_and_import_course_job(course_id, opts)
+  result = api_instance.create_upload_and_import_course_job(course_id, , opts)
   p result
 rescue RusticiSoftwareCloudV2::ApiError => e
   puts "Exception when calling CourseApi->create_upload_and_import_course_job: #{e}"